puppetlabs/puppet_operational_dashboards/README.md

 Username: Admin
 Password: Admin

-Upon first sign in, you will then be prompted to change your password.
-You have the optiont to change it here, or skip and proceed to the dashboard.
+Upon first sign in, you will then be prompted to change your password, skip this step and proceed to the dashboard.

 ### Evaluation order